pypyr/docs/content/docs/plugins/aws/steps/s3fetchjson.md

 <http://boto3.readthedocs.io/en/latest/reference/services/s3.html#S3.Client.get_object>

 ## output
 pypyr will merge json parsed from the file into the pypyr context.
-Use the `outKey` input to control whether you want the resulting structure to merge into the root or into its own key.
+Use the `key` input to control whether you want the resulting structure to merge into the root or into its own key.

 This will overwrite existing values if the same keys are already in there.